md42/Independent-Service-Heuristics/README.md

 The Independent Service Heuristics (ISH) are rules-of-thumb (clues) for identifying candidate value streams and domain boundaries by seeing if they could be run as a separate SaaS/cloud product.
 Based on some of the ideas in the book _Team Topologies_ by Matthew Skelton [@matthewskelton](https://github.com/matthewskelton) and Manuel Pais [@manupaisable](https://github.com/manupaisable).

-> See [teamtopologies.com](https://teamtopologies.com/) for more details about Team Topolologies.
+> See [teamtopologies.com](https://teamtopologies.com/) for more details about Team Topologies.

 > Copyright © 2018-2021 [Team Topologies](https://teamtopologies.com/) - Licenced under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) ![CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/3.0/88x31.png)